 - Identifying Behaviors– What are the specific behaviors you want to reinforce that will dictate success.
 Most leaders fall in love with measuring results.
 These are important; however, they are lagging indicators.

 It does not need to happen that way.
+Download the Sales Process Reinforcement Guide to build your reinforcement plan.
 Develop an adoption plan by following the keys to success below.

 Keys to Success